 In 2017, Smashbox cosmetics partnered with the AR MAKEUP app and tested Modiface’s eye-tracking technology.
 This allowed the company to learn where the consumers’ eyes focused and for how long, allowing them to understand what users are most interested in.
 This allowed them to further market certain products that eyes lingered on more.
 If the user doesn’t buy a product that was lingered on, it can be highlighted in future communications with the user.

 Additionally, the company used eye-tracking technology to test the placement of its call-to-action buttons.
 The marketing group behind this controlled experiment split 8,819 users into two groups, one with the call-to-action button placed permanently on the top and the other only appearing after consumers had interacted with a particular product.
 The change in the second group resulted in a conversion rate from 6.2% to 7.9%.
 This shift shows the real-time use of technology and its impact on the company’s sales.

 How can brands of all sizes use neuroscience in their marketing?

 Despite promising results, eye-tracking software can be expensive, and many marketers are reluctant to use EEG and other technologies due to their great cost.
 Although affordable for large corporations, smaller companies and individuals have yet to reap the benefits of this booming industry.
 That is, until Hippoc.
 Hippoc, a Montreal-based startup, has designed an artificial intelligence software that combines a variety of technologies mentioned above, such as eye-tracking & standard memory tests, to mimic the human brain processing functions.
-When this software, everyday people possess the same power as Lays or Coca-Cola, able to understand what elements of your ad consumers are drawn to within a matter of seconds.
+With this software, everyday people possess the same power as Lays or Coca-Cola; able to understand what elements of their ads consumers are drawn to within a matter of seconds.